7 min read · Design

 Quick Answers

-Yes — Hardie's profiles support the full range of mountain modern direction including vertical board-and-batten and wood-look accents.
+Yes.
+Fiber cement profiles support the full range of mountain modern, including vertical board-and-batten and limited wood-look accents, so you lose nothing in design by meeting Chapter 7A.

-On non-WUI parcels, yes; on Chapter 7A parcels, no — and Chapter 7A applies on most Tahoe parcels.
+On non-WUI parcels, yes.
+On Chapter 7A parcels, no — and Chapter 7A applies on most Tahoe basin and foothill parcels, so wood-look fiber cement is the practical substitute.

 Sources